How to Measure the Success of Your Marketing Campaign

 What you count as a conversion will depend on your goal as a business.
 The common types of conversion are purchasing a product or submitting a lead.

 The most straightforward way to see if your visitors are taking these actions is to check your conversion rate.

 If they are in there, well, you might have to dig a little further.
 Here are some questions you might want to check out.
-We ask ourselves these exact questions improve our own ads.:
+We ask ourselves these exact questions to improve our own ads.

 - Does your ad have a dedicated landing page?